yihui/yihui.org/content/knitr/options.md

   changing it will not invalidate the cache
 - `strip.white`: (`TRUE`; logical) whether to remove the white lines in the beginning or end of a source chunk in the output
+- `render`: (`knitr::knit_print`; `function(x, options, ...)`)
+   the function which formats the result of the chunk for the final output format.
+The function is given the chunk result as first argument and the list of chunk options as a named argument `options`.
+If the function contains further arguments which match names of chunk options, they are filled with the respective values.
+The function is expected to return one string which is then rendered appropriately for the current output format.
+For more information, invoke the help about custom chunk
+   rendering: Invoke in R: `vignette('knit_print', package = 'knitr')` and `?knitr::knit_print`.
 - `class.output`: (NULL; character) useful for HTML output, appends classes that can be used in conjunction with css, so you can apply custom formatting.